On Episodes, Prototypical Networks, and Few-shot Learning: Comparing to other PN implementations

+The ablations of Fig.~\ref{fig:ablation_val} compare \pn to NCA.
 First, we train standard \pn models (row 4 and 5 of Fig.~\ref{fig:ablation_val}).
-Next, we train a \pn model where ``prototypes'' are not computed (point 1 of Sec.~\ref{sec:nca}), meaning that distances are considered between individual points, but a separation between query and support set remains (row 6).
-Then, we perform an ablation where we ignore the separation between support and query set (point 2 of Sec.~\ref{sec:nca}), and compute the NCA on the union of the support and query set, while still computing prototypes for the points that would belong to the support set (last row).
-Last, we perform an ablation where we consider all the previous points together: we sample with replacement, we ignore the separation between support and query set and we do not compute prototypes.
+Next, we train a model where ``prototypes'' are not computed (row 6).
+This implies that, similar to what happens in MNs, distances are considered between individual points, but a separation between query and support set remains.
+This ablation allows us to investigate if the loss in performance by PNs compared to NCA can be attributed to prototype computation during training (which turned out not to be the case).
+Then, we perform an ablation where we ignore the separation between support and query set, and compute the NCA on the union of the support and query set, while still computing prototypes for the points that would belong to the support set (row 7).
+Last, we perform an ablation where we consider all the previous points together: we sample with replacement, we ignore the separation between support and query set and we do not compute prototypes (row 3).
 This amounts to the NCA loss, except that it is computed on batches with a fixed number of classes and a fixed number of images per class (row 3).
 Notice that in Fig.~\ref{fig:ablation_val} there is only one row dedicated to 1-shot models.
 This is because we cannot generate prototypes from 1-shot models, so we cannot have a ``no proto'' ablation.
 Furthermore, for 1-shot models the ``no S/Q'' ablation is equivalent to the NCA with a fixed batch composition.

-From Fig.~\ref{fig:ablation_val}, we can see that disabling prototypes (row 6) negatively affects the performance of 5-shot (row 5), albeit slightly.
-On the other hand, enabling the computation between all pairs increases the performance (last row), Importantly, enabling all the ablations (row 3) completely recovers the performance lost by \pn.